Treatment for Panic Attacks

 Walter Canon.
 Fight-or-Flight Response

-Walter Cannon, a physiologist and the intellectual descendant of Darwin, emphasized in 1919 the crucial roles of anger and fear as a survival strategy.
+Walter Cannon, a physiologist and the intellectual descendant of Darwin, emphasised in 1919 the crucial roles of anger and fear as a survival strategy.
 His work on the secretion of epinephrine from the adrenal medulla led to the development of the concept of the fight-or-flight response.
 Despite some misconceptions about chemical transmission, Cannon’s research legacy remains influential in contemporary research on stress.

 Sigmund Freud and the Concept of “Anxiety Neurosis”